-2020 is going to be a seminal year for retail.
-In 2019, we saw eCommerce continue to broaden its reach.
-Now, businesses are scrambling to stand out in a suddenly saturated field where respected brands are closing shop, and flexible delivery and fulfillment have become the prime differentiator between breakout success and bankruptcy.
-While it may seem enough to survive the current market upheaval, retailers need to set a game plan for 2021.
+This is going to be a seminal year for retail.
+Last year, we saw eCommerce continue to broaden its reach.
+Now, businesses are scrambling to stand out in a suddenly saturated field where respected brands are closing shop, and flexible ecommerce fulfillment has become the prime differentiator between breakout success and bankruptcy.
+While it may seem enough to survive the current market upheaval, retailers need to set a game plan.
 The trick to doing both is to offer retail fulfillment models like buy online, pickup in store (BOPIS) that serve your business needs as well as the customers’.

 To get there, you’ll need to catch up on two things: How to take advantage of your retail locations to operate BOPIS, BORIS and other in-store fulfillment models, and how to develop the operational efficiency to cover the cost to your business.

 Read on to learn what it takes to power seamless, efficient in-store pickup flows that are part of a successful omnichannel fulfillment strategy.

 It’s the missing speed and convenience that’s driving 66% of online shoppers to Amazon first, before even consulting your site.